christiskatsouris/Applied-Econometrics-R/README.md

 <img src="https://github.com/christiskatsouris/Applied-Statistics-R/blob/main/data/Clustering.jpg" width="785"/>

 > Figure above corresponds to the Longitudinal wave of 2014 for the sub-population with age 18-22.
+Data resource: EU-SILC survey study.
+Data analysis is part of work done while being a Research Assistant (Special Scientist) at UCY during the academic year 2016-2017.

 ```R